obnoxious-hippopotamus/similar-service/README.md

 # Amazon Prime Video Clone

 Microservice that reproduces the video carousel portion of an Amazon Prime Video landing page.
 Made as close an imitatiion to the amazon website as possible.
 One of 3 microservices that make up a single web page.
-On the back end, the my seed script reaches out to a 3rd party API in order to render up to date movie images and descriptions.
+On the back end, my seed script reaches out to a 3rd party API in order to render up to date movie images and descriptions.
 You can see a deployed version of the app here: http://hubbsy-amazon-clone.herokuapp.com

 ## Getting Started